Helping people access eye care seemlessly through online booking

 Success Metrics

 1. Comprehension Test Score (Y/N) 2.
-Number of confusions/errors
+Unique Value Proposition

 Success Metrics